stephbuon/democracy-lab/README.md

 #### Make Directories
 If this is your first time in this repository, run **first-time-set-up.R** or **first-time-set-up.py** (located in the repository's root directory).

-The **first-time-set-up** script creates folders on your local machine (such as **data** and **visualizations**) that will not be uploaded to this repository.
-Deliverables will be exported to these folders to be sent to Professor Guldi or uploaded to Box.
-We do not reccomend uploading these exports to GitHub as they can be extensive and non-code related.
+The **first-time-set-up** script creates folders on your local machine (such as **data** and **visualizations**) that are not pushed to this repository.
+Deliverables will be exported to these folders and RAs will be expected to send them to Professor Guldi directly, or upload them to Box.

 ## Work Flow